Rajpratik71/linux-manPages/grub-render-label.md

        -V, --version
               print program version

        Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

 REPORTING BUGS
        Report bugs to <bug-grub@gnu.org>.

 SEE ALSO
-       The full documentation for grub-render-label is maintained as  a  Tex‐ info  manual.
+       The full documentation for grub-render-label is maintained as a Texinfo manual.
 If the info and grub-render-label programs are properly installed at your site, the command

               info grub-render-label

        should give you access to the complete manual.

-grub-render-label (GRUB) 2.02-2uFebruary22019            GRUB-RENDER-LABEL(1)
+grub-render-label (GRUB) 2.02-2ubuntu8.12                                                    February 2019                                                                        GRUB-RENDER-LABEL(1)